MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation.md

 Configuration Manager builds two types of evaluation graphs, *incremental* or *full*.

-### Incremental collection evaluation graph
+### Incremental collection evaluation

+When table data changes, a SQL trigger inserts a row in the **CollectionNotifications** table.
+The next time a collection evaluation schedule fires, it `AND`s the resource ID with the existing collection query and triggers updates on collections that are enabled for *incremental* collections.

+Incremental collection evaluation executes one query per machine.
+The default site configuration for incremental collection evaluation is every five minutes.

-An *incremental* collection evaluation graph maps referenced collections only if they're enabled for incremental evaluation.
+An incremental collection evaluation graph maps referenced collections only if they're enabled for incremental evaluation.
 If an incremental evaluation is limited to a collection that isn't enabled for incremental evaluation, the graph evaluates the collection based on the existing membership of the limiting collection.

 For example, the following diagram shows newly discovered resources that are applicable to all collections.
 However, collection evaluation only updates the **All Servers** and **All Domain Controllers** collections.
 The collection evaluator doesn't evaluate the other collections, because the **All Member Servers** collection isn't enabled for incremental evaluation.

 ![Incremental collection evaluation graph example](media/incremental-collection-evaluation-graph.png)

-### Full collection evaluation graph
+### Full collection evaluation

 Manual or scheduled collection evaluations build a *full* collection evaluation graph of all dependent collections.
 The graph includes all collections that reference the collection that is updating and subsequent collections.
 Configuration Manager continues to evaluate down the graph as long as updates occur to the collections being processed.